 Groundwater contamination investigation

-During fall and winter 2014, a groundwater investigation was completed by General Mills at the request of the MPCA.
+During fall and winter 2014, General Mills completed a groundwater investigation at the request of the MPCA.
 Monitoring wells were installed both northeast (up-gradient) and southwest (down-gradient) of the General Mills site.

 Results for the groundwater samples collected from monitoring wells located northeast of the General Mills site indicated that TCE was detected at a concentration of 3,290 µg/l in a monitoring well located northeast of the former General Mills property.
 The Health Risk Limit (HRL), established by the MDH, is 0.4 µg/l for TCE.
 No drinking water wells have been affected.